Hjalmar Mellander

 Hjalmar Stefanus Mellander (14 December 1880 – 3 October 1919) was a Swedish track and field athlete.
-He competed in the 800 m, long jump, javelin throw and ancient pentathlon at the 1906 Intercalated Games and finished fourth in the long jump and javelin throw.
+He competed in the 800 m, long jump, javelin throw and ancient pentathlon at the 1906 Intercalated Games.

+Biography

+Mellander finished runner-up behind Peter O'Connor at the 1904 AAA Championships and third in the 1905 AAA Championships.

+At the 1906 Intercalated Games (Olympic Games), he finished fourth in the long jump and javelin throw.
 He won the pentathlon event, which consisted of standing long jump, Greek-style discus throw, javelin throw, 192 m sprint and Greco-Roman wrestling.

 Mellander was a physiotherapist who practiced in Liverpool since 1902.
 In 1919 he died while trying to rescue a drowning man on the Isle of Man.